 Ye Xiaowen, director-general of the state administration for religious affairs, said: “The protagonist of this farce is the Dalai Lama.”

 The Dalai Lama has lived in exile in India since fleeing his predominantly Buddhist homeland in 1959 after a failed uprising against communist rule.

-Beijing’s rhetoric against the Dalai Lama has been increasing, even though the Chinese government is engaged in dialogue with his envoys.
+Beijing’s rhetoric against the Dalai Lama has increased of late, even though the Chinese government is engaged in dialogue with his envoys.